Sign up to receive notifications from us! Weather related closures, agendas, news, events and more!Sign up for notifications!

 • Becky Pryor, Health Administrator

-The Committee Members make recommendations to the Board of Supervisors who then decide who to fund during a regular meeting.
+The Committee will make recommendations to the Board of Supervisors, who have the final vote during a regular meeting.

 PRESS RELEASES